 if you want to get early access to future OS updates, you might consider becoming an Apple Developer.
 This

 privileged club costs $99 per year to join and in exchange, you'll be the first to lay your hands on Apple’s fresh

 Here is the list of most common Mojave issues that have been reported so far.

 - macOS Mojave installation fails

 - Can’t install Mojave on external drive

 - Mojave stuck on Login Screen or crashing

-- Mojave freezing or slow performance
+- Mojave slow or freezing

 - Quit apps keep showing in the Dock

 - File thumbnails don't show on desktop